Best Office Coffee Makers at a Glance

 Ease of Use

 Here's a universal truth: the more complicated your coffee maker, the more likely someone will break it.
 Office coffee makers need to be foolproof enough that even Dave from accounting—who still can't figure out the printer—can operate it successfully.
+If you're also looking for speed at home, check out our guide to coffee makers for people who are always late, which prioritizes both speed and simplicity.

 Maintenance Requirements